Skip to content

 • Open the Run Command using the shortcut WinKey + R.

-• Type the following command powershell In the Run Command, and press CTRL + SHIFT + ENTER.
+• Type the following command powershell In the Run Command, press CTRL + SHIFT + ENTER.

 Type powershell and press ctrl + shift + enter